danir198/reddit-bot/README.md

 ## Introduction

-This is a quick and dry implementaion of reddit-bot in Go programming language.
+This is a quick and dry implementation of reddit-bot in Go programming language.

 ## Requirement